Rethinking Gauss-Newton for learning over-parameterized models: Proofs

-Here we consider a continuously differentiable path $(w_{t})_{0\leq t<T}$ in $\mathcal{W}$ defined up to a maximal time $T$ with initial condition $w_0$ satisfying chosen so that $J_{w_0}$ is surjective.
+In this section, we are interested in the evolution of the smallest singular value of the NTK matrix $A_{w_t} := J_{w_t}J_{w_t}^{\top}$.
 For any arbitrary positive radius $R>0$, define the constant $C_R$ and stopping time $T_R$ as follows: